Is Christ really the Son of God or is He God Himself?

 Bible Verses for Reference:

-“Philip said to him, Lord, show us the Father, and it suffices us.said to him, Have I been so long time with you, and yet have you not known me, Philip? he that has seen me has seen the Father; and how say you then, Show us the Father?
-Believe you not that I am in the Father, and the Father in me? the words that I speak to you I speak not of myself: but the Father that dwells in me, he does the works.
-Believe me that I am in the Father, and the Father in me: or else believe me for the very works’ sake” (Jhn 14:8-11).
+“Philip said to Him, Lord, show us the Father, and it suffices us.
+Jesus said to him, Have I been so long time with you, and yet have you not known Me, Philip? he that has seen Me has seen the Father; and how say you then, Show us the Father?
+Believe you not that I am in the Father, and the Father in Me? the words that I speak to you I speak not of Myself: but the Father that dwells in Me, He does the works.
+Believe Me that I am in the Father, and the Father in Me: or else believe Me for the very works’ sake” (Jhn 14:8–11).

 Relevant Words of God:

 The incarnate God is called Christ, and Christ is the flesh donned by the Spirit of God.
 This flesh is unlike any man that is of the flesh.
 This difference is because Christ is not of flesh and blood but is the incarnation of the Spirit.
 He has both a normal humanity and a complete divinity.
 His divinity is not possessed by any man.
-His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself.
+His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of.
 Be it His humanity or divinity, both submit to the will of the heavenly Father.
 The substance of Christ is the Spirit, that is, the divinity.
-Therefore, His substance is that of God Himself….
-Given that God becomes flesh, He realizes His substance within His flesh….
+Therefore, His substance is that of God Himself; this substance will not interrupt His own work, and He could not possibly do anything that destroys His own work, nor would He ever utter any words that go against His own will.
+Therefore, the incarnate God would absolutely never do any work that interrupts His own management.
+This is what all man should understand.
+The essence of the work of is to save man and is for the sake of God’s own management.
+Similarly, the work of Christ is to save man and is for the sake of .
+Given that God becomes flesh, He realizes His substance within His flesh, such that His flesh is sufficient to undertake His work.
+Therefore, all the work of God’s Spirit is replaced by the work of Christ during the time of incarnation, and at the core of all work throughout the time of incarnation is the work of Christ.
+It cannot be commingled with work from any other age.
 And since God becomes flesh, He works in the identity of His flesh; since He comes in the flesh, He then finishes in the flesh the work that He ought to do.
 Be it the Spirit of God or be it Christ, both are God Himself, and He does the work that He ought to do and performs the ministry that He ought to perform.

 The incarnate flesh originates in the Spirit: He is the incarnation of the Spirit, that is, the Word become flesh.
 In other words, God Himself lives within the flesh. … For this reason, even though He is called “man,” He does not belong to the human race, and has no human attributes: This is the man in which God clothes Himself, this is the man that God approves.
 Within the words is embodied God’s Spirit, and the words of God are directly revealed in the flesh.
 This makes it all the more clear that God lives in the flesh and is a more practical God, from which it is proven that God exists, thus bringing to an end the age of humanity’s rebellion against God.

-from “Interpretation of the Sixth Utterance” in The Word Appears in the Flesh
+from “Chapter 6” of Interpretations of the Mysteries of God’s Words to the Entire Universe in The Word Appears in the Flesh

 from “Does the Trinity Exist?” in The Word Appears in the Flesh